bmeurant/technical-docs/software-architecture/architectural-styles/microservices.md

 * **Core Principles:**
     * **Team Autonomy & Organizational Alignment:** The architecture is designed to enable small, autonomous teams to own and operate their services independently.
 This aligns the architecture with the organization's structure (**Conway's Law**), accelerating delivery.
     * **Functional Decomposition:** The application is divided into services based on specific **business domains** (e.g., an order service, a payments service, an inventory service).
-    * **Decentralization & "Database per Service":** Each service is self-contained and manages its own data, typically with its own database.
+    * **Decentralization & "[[software-architecture/databases/|Database]] per Service":** Each service is self-contained and manages its own data, typically with its own database.
 This ensures loose coupling and independent evolution.
     * **Automated Infrastructure:** The complexity of the architecture requires strong automation of deployment and management via **DevOps** tools (e.g., **CI/CD**, **containerization** with **Docker**, orchestration with **Kubernetes**).

 ---